oncovetdu/Surface-Go-2-OpenCore/README.md

 ## Disclaimer
 This repository is neither a howto nor an installation manual.
 Using these files requires at least basic knowledge of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg), ACPI, UEFI and the art of hackintoshing in general.
 I recommend reading the excellent [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide), as well as all its linked resources.

-## Miscellaneous information
-Although this repository is a fork of [kingo132's excellent Surface Go 2 hackintosh repository](https://github.com/kingo132/surface-go2-hackintosh), my OpenCore EFI folder was built from scratch by following [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide) with the latest releases of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg) and every required kexts.
+Although this repository is a fork of [kingo132's Surface Go 2 hackintosh repository](https://github.com/kingo132/surface-go2-hackintosh), my OpenCore EFI folder was built from scratch by following [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide) with the latest releases of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg) and every required kexts.
 Nevertheless, [kingo132's repository](https://github.com/kingo132/surface-go2-hackintosh) provided an extremely valuable and helpful resource for building my OpenCore EFI folder and hacking the tablet's UEFI BIOS.

-Unlike other Microsoft Surface devices, the Surface Go 2 is a fairly standard PC, which makes it an ideal candidate for a small and light hackintosh laptop.
-It uses common hardware components and doesn't require using special kexts such as [Xiashangning's BigSurface kext](https://github.com/Xiashangning/BigSurface).
-The Surface Go 2 runs macOS quite well, as it is built around the Core m3-8100Y processor, which is similar to the Core i5-8210Y processor found in the 2018 and 2019 Apple MacBook Air.
-Aside from the broken front and back cameras and the broken sleep/wake, everything else works quite nicely and makes for an enjoyable macOS experience.
-Don't expect a fancy macOS tablet, though, as the operating system was not conceived for touchscreens anyway (go buy an iPad instead...).
+## Recommendations
 I would recommend against installing macOS 13.x Ventura at this time, as there are still a few issues that need fixing, mainly a nasty [VoodooInput bug](https://github.com/VoodooI2C/VoodooI2C/issues/507#issuecomment-1367947816) causing a kernel panic and weird behaviour from the [OpenIntelWireless AirportItlwm v2.2.0-alpha](https://github.com/OpenIntelWireless/itlwm/releases/tag/v2.2.0-alpha) Wifi drivers.

 I also recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
 You may use any Linux live ISO with a partitioning tool such as `GParted` or `KPartition` to erase the SSD.
-Dual/triple booting with Windows and/or Linux is achievable, but not quite straightforward, the EFI partition of the original Windows install being too small to contain OpenCore and Windows/Linux simultaneously.
-Once macOS has been installed on the SSD, you may install Windows/Linux by resizing the macOS partition with the `BootCamp Assistant` or `Disk Utility` in macOS and install another operating system in the newly created partition.

 For macOS to be able to boot on the Surface Go 2, the `Secure Boot` option needs to be **disabled** in the BIOS.
 The boot screen will then display a large red bar with a lock icon at the top of the display when Secure Boot is disabled.
 This is normal.